Resisting Arrest

 - Seeking reduction or dismissal of charges

-In some situations, officers overreact to emotional or chaotic encounters that never should have resulted in additional criminal charges.
+In some situations, officers overreact to chaotic encounters that never should have resulted in additional criminal charges.

 Our goal is to minimize the impact of the allegations while protecting your rights, reputation, and future opportunities.